 A. Executive Committee

-2. Elected from ballot proposed by Nominating Committee.
-Membership should represent a balance of disciplines, gender, race, and geographical location.
+2. The nine elected members of the Executive Committee are chosen from a ballot proposed by the Nominating Committee and should represent a balance of disciplines, gender, race, and geographical locations.

 B. Publications Committee